 Goodwin’s team was led by Tom Beaudoin and Greg Barclay, partners in the firm’s Private Investment Funds Practice.
-Goodwin’s team also included associate Alan Skerritt and counsel Arielle Whiting (Private Investment Funds), partner Ben Eaton and associate Katie Leah (UK Tax), partner Karen Turk and associate Sonita Bennitt (US Tax), counsel Glynn Barwick (EU Regulatory) and partner Scott Webster (ERISA).
+Goodwin’s team also included associate Alan Skerritt and counsel Arielle Whiting (Private Investment Funds), associate Katie Leah (UK Tax), partner Karen Turk and associate Sonita Bennitt (US Tax), counsel Glynn Barwick (EU Regulatory) and partner Scott Webster (ERISA).

 “With a team comprised of specialists across Goodwin’s London, Boston, New York and Washington, D.C. offices, this fundraising is a testament to the expertise of the firm’s highly integrated global Private Investment Funds Practice,” Tom Beaudoin noted.